jiaruizhang96/ECE1724-Rust-Project/README.md

 **Distributed File Storage Systems: Context and Challenges**

-In the contemporary technological world, data storage and management have become increasingly complex, demanding solutions that can handle massive amounts of information with reliability, scalability, and performance.
+In the contemporary technological world, data storage and management have become increasingly complex, demanding problems.
 Distributed file storage systems is a critical technological approach to these challenges, allowing for organizations and services to manage data across multiple connected nodes efficiently.

 The motivation for developing a distributed file storage system stems from real-world industry experiences that demonstrated the importance of robust, scalable, and performant data management infrastructure.
 Companies like Amazon and Google have demonstrated that the performance of distributed systems directly impacts user experience and, consequently, business outcomes.
 For instance, Amazon's research showed that even a 100-millisecond delay in page load time could potentially reduce sales by 1%, while Google discovered that a 0.5-second lag in search results could lead to a 20% drop in user traffic.

 These findings illustrate the importance of designing distributed systems that prioritize four fundamental characteristics: scalability, availability, safety and low latency.
-Modern storage services require infrastructure that can expand to accommodate growing data demands, maintain continuous operation even when individual nodes fail, and provide rapid access to data.
+Modern storage services require infrastructure that can expand to accommodate growing data demands, maintain operations even when individual nodes fail, and provide rapid access to data.

 **Technological Landscape**

-Traditional centralized storage systems face significant limitations in meeting these requirements.
-As data volumes grow exponentially and user expectations for rapid access increase, centralized architectures become the bottlenecks.
-Centralized systems create single points of failure, are challenging to scale horizontally, and often fail to maintain consistent performance under increased load.
+Traditional centralized storage systems face challenges in meeting growing data demands, often becoming bottlenecks due to single points of failure, limited scalability, and inconsistent performance under heavy loads.
+In contrast, decentralized systems are preferred for their enhanced reliability, as the failure of individual nodes does not disrupt overall functionality.
+These systems also support horizontal scaling and maintain consistent performance even under heavy workloads.
-Distributed file storage systems emerge as a handy solution to these challenges.
-By distributing data and computational overheads across multiple nodes, these systems can:
-   - Achieve horizontal scalability
-   - Improve overall system resilience
-   - Provide more consistent performance with increased load

 However, implementing such systems is non-trivial.
 Developers must address complex technical challenges, including:
-   - Efficient data distribution and partitioning
    - Maintaining data consistency across nodes
-   - Ensuring secure and controlled data access
+   - Efficient data routing
    - Managing network communication and node discovery
-   - Handling concurrent read and write operations
+   - Security and authentication

 **Rust as a Strategic Language Choice**

-The selection of Rust as the implementation language for this distributed file storage system was strategic.
-Rust offers unique characteristics that fits perfectly with the requirements of distributed systems development:
+To build a reliable distributed system, Rust is an ideal language due to its focus on predictable performance, memory safety, and concurrency management.

 **Performance**